 - 270-Day Determination Period - The Secretary of the Treasury must consult with the Secretary of the Interior and the governor of each state to determine each state's national park or historic site within 270 days of the National Parks Quarters bill's enactment.
 The purpose of this predetermination of sites is so that the order of coin issuance can be established for the entire 11-year period.

-- Order of Issuance - The National Parks State Quarters will be issued in the order that the sites were declared to be National Parks or National Historic Sites.
-The first coin issued featured Hot Springs National Park in Arkansas.
+- Order of Issuance - The United States Mint will issue each National Parks State Quarter in the order that the sites were declared to be National Parks or National Historic Sites.
+The first coin issued in 2010 featured Hot Springs National Park in Arkansas.

 - Program Renewal - At the discretion of the Secretary of the Treasury, but no later than the ninth year of coin issuance (in 2018), the National Parks Quarters program may be extended for another 11-year cycle.
 If the program is extended, it must run until every state has had a second site featured on a coin.